Supergroup Structure of Jackiw-Teitelboim Supergravity: First-Order Formalism

 Comparing \eqref{strBF} to \eqref{firstorderaction}, we see that the first-order action of $\mathcal{N} = 1$ JT supergravity is precisely an $\mathfrak{osp}(1|2)$ BF theory:

 With our definition of order-preserving complex conjugation for Grassmann variables, the spinor bilinears appearing in Lagrangians are real with real coefficients.
 (Reality of spinor bilinears under the order-reversing convention can be achieved by adjusting the phase of the charge conjugation matrix, $C\to iC$.
-This amounts to redefining the $\mathfrak{osp}(1|2)$ algebra so that the anticommutators of fermionic generators are imaginary.)
+This amounts to pulling out a factor of $-i$ from the anticommutators of fermionic generators in the $\mathfrak{osp}(1|2)$ algebra.)

 The action \eqref{BFaction} is manifestly invariant under gauge transformations whose infinitesimal form is \eqref{infinitesimalgauge}, with $\epsilon$ now valued in $\mathfrak{osp}(1|2)$.
 Such transformations with $\epsilon = \xi^\alpha Q_\alpha$ give, via the algebra \eqref{postulatedosp},